 Dialogue with Daryl

-Each week, NDFB President Daryl Lies will weigh in on important issues the organization is working on.
+Twice a month, NDFB President Daryl Lies will voice the Dialogue with Daryl podcast.
+On the second Tuesday of the month, he will weigh in on important issues the organization is working on.
+On the fourth Tuesday of the month, he will highlight an NDFB program or service.
 Podcasts will run approximately 2-3 minutes.

-Subscribe to a weekly email alert for NDFB's Dialogue with Daryl
+Subscribe to the twice-a-month email alert for NDFB's Dialogue with Daryl

 Read the transcript:

 How important is it to teach agriculture in our schools?
 At NDFB, we believe it is very important to educate everyone when it comes to agriculture, their food, the natural resources around us and how they are used responsibly, and the benefit that each and every person receive from agriculture.

 Farming and ranching is the backbone of not only our communities and state.
 It is the backbone of our country.
 It’s the backbone of the world, because food production is the one thing that is a necessity of every man, woman and child living on our planet we call earth.

 At NDFB we feel it is necessary to have the opportunity to get in front of teachers through NDFB’s Food, Land and People program.
 And provide them with the reference materials, and to provide them, also, with the lesson plans and resources for reaching across many disciplines to help students better understand that relationship of agriculture, the environment and the people of the world.

 These hands-on lessons provide critical thinking activities, timely background information, measurable objectives and references to teach about food, natural resources and consumers.
 There are several opportunities for teachers to participate in this continuing education credit, good for a 600-level credit through NDSU.
 Classes will be available in Jamestown, Valley City, Fargo, Bismarck-Mandan and Thompson beginning in June with the last one ending up in August.